Thursday, September 24

 Abernethy in 2006 asked us to vote for change.
 This is not the change we wanted or anticipated.
 A Mayor who refuses to listen to the residents unless you are one of his favoured friends, or unless you are someone he considers "important to the community".
 Anyone who is a plain old resident, a plain old taxpayer isn't important to him and he has shown people that in spades, including not allowing street parties which could foster more community spirit.
 Including the elderly who have been the first to have services cut.
 Including those speaking out against the incinerator, who were basically given the Trudeau salute, in so many words.
 Including those asking for more time to speak or to be allowed more input.
 He shut people up, made them sit down if he didn't like what they had to say, and even went so far as to throw people out.
 One of the biggest complaints about former Mayor Mutton was that he was a bully.
 Abernethy has turned out to be as big a bully.
 But he hates that word because he threw out a resident for calling his best buddy Roger Anderson a bully.
 He'd better take a good look in the mirror.

-I wonder what half-truths or lies this Mayor will tell us during his 2010 campaign.
+I wonder what half-truths this Mayor will tell us during his 2010 campaign.
 Or will he give up and run away, knowing he hasn't a chance in hell of being re-elected?

 Mary Novak and Charlie Trim deserve the same fate, although the word on the street is the Trim is retiring, allowing local ward 4 councilor Gord Robinson to attempt to move up to Charlie's regional seat.
 Fat chance, after the betrayal of his constituents and those of the entire municipality.
 Were it not for Robinson, who has now been given the label "traitor", at least we would have remained an unwilling host, which, in spite of statements to the contrary publicly by Anderson, everyone knew would be the nail in the coffin at the Regional Council vote.
 And it was.
 This man deserves to hit the unemployment line next year and there are already groups seriously working toward that end.